ArinBhagat/Practice/README.md

-# Spotify-Clone
+# Practice
-This is a Spotify Clone
+This is my first GitHub Repo